alyanoyigor/image-gallery/README.md

 ![image](https://user-images.githubusercontent.com/85354736/194601553-9aa9d687-43fb-4980-be9e-d9910d7a49c2.png)

 ### Features
-- Progressive images loading
+- Progressive image loading
 - Pagination images
-- Ability to change count of images
+- Ability to change the count of images
-- Ability to add images to favorite images page or remove them from that page
+- Ability to add images to the favorite images page or remove them from that page
 - Image details page
 - Adaptive design